Summary:

 The point of all that is to say that small engines have improved a lot in the 12 – 13 years since this study.
 Chainsaws like the Stihl 500i, for example, are a completely different type of system.

-There really needs to be a new study done where emissions are tested on modern cars and 2-stroke yard equipment.
+There needs to be a new study done where emissions are tested on modern cars and 2-stroke yard equipment.
 Rather than simply repeating the sensational claim that, in 2011, using a blower for an hour is like traveling for two days, it would be best to rely on current measurements, statistics, and studies.

 One final thought from me…

-What motivation did the car marketplace Edmunds have in running this study?
 They essentially concluded that small 2-stroke engines are exceedingly worse than large pickup trucks.

-Leave your thoughts in the comments below.
 You might also be interested in a survey we ran on banning chainsaws and lawn mowers.
-Well over 1000 people took part in order to find out how these bans might be received.
+Well over 1000 people took part to find out how these bans might be received.
 The comments from the survey were interesting!